AEDP DIPLOMA COURSE 2019

 EQUINE DENTISTRY IN AUSTRALIA

 Equine dental treatment must be carried out correctly.
-It must avoid the use of bad equipment and aggressive treatment, frequently with basic power tools.
-Owners of horses should be aware of the hazards of removing substantial amounts of dental material and even more so when burrs or grinders are applied without continuous water cooling.
+It must avoid the use of poor equipment and aggressive treatment with basic power tools.
+Owners of horses should be aware of the hazards of removing substantial amounts of dental material and even more so when these tools (crude grinders) are applied without continuous water cooling.

 Since 2006 Peter Borgdorff has worked hard and spent a considerable amount of money for the preparation of the national accreditation of the Certificate IV and a Diploma of Equine Dentistry.
 He was a member of the National Reference Group (Agrifoods) on behalf of the National Equine Dental Practitioners Inc. (NEDP) and the AEDP.
 Properly informed veterinarians strongly support the work of the NEDP members and our ethics.
 They work with us regularly and do not engage in anti-competitive behaviour.